 • University Counseling Services (Lincoln Park: 773-325-7779 Loop: 312-362-6923)

 For employees only: University Ombudsperson (312-362-8707 or email@example.com)

 2. CARE.
 Ensure that the person is safe.
 Show empathy.
 Give non-judgmental support.

 4. REPORT.
-Regardless of whether the individual will report the incident, you are required to promptly report the incident to DePaul's Title IX Coordinator.
-This report can be made directly or through Public Safety or the Office of Health Promotion and Wellness.
+Regardless of whether the individual will report the incident, you are required to promptly report the incident to DePaul’s Title IX Coordinator.
+This report can be made directly to the Title IX Coordinator or through Public Safety or the Office of Health Promotion and Wellness.

 More information about these other reporting responsibilities can be found in the Crime Reporting and Clery Act Compliance policy or on the Public Safety website.